ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 * Scheduler:  --scheduler_patience allows setting a number of iterations.
 If the loss function does not decrease after the specified number of iterations the learning rate is reduced (new_learning_rate = learning rate * 0.5).
  This helps to further improve the model after the loss function stops decreasing.
 * Gradient accumulation: TEDD1104 is very memory demanding.
-In my RTX 2080 (8GB VRAM) using FP16, I can only set a batch size between 10 and 20 which might be too low.
+Using a  RTX 2080 (8GB VRAM) using FP16, I can only set a batch size between 10 and 20 which might be too low.
 To increase the batch size you can use gradient accumulation.
  Gradient accumulation allows increasing the batch size without increasing the VRAM usage.
 You can set the number of batches to accumulate with the parameter --gradient_accumulation_steps.
 The effective batch size will equal